Zamiell/among-us-vpn/README.md

   - Password: **amongus**
 - Once you have finished entering these settings, click "OK".
 - Double click on "Zamiel' Server" to connect.
-- A message that says "Requesting an IP address ot the DHCP server in the VPN..." will appear.
-There is no DHCP server on this VPN, so just click "Close".
-(You can also just let the message sit for a few seconds and it will go away by itself.)

 <br />